sparkbox/standard/project_management/README.md

 <img width="904" alt="hub" src="https://cloud.githubusercontent.com/assets/1993557/16318431/32db682e-395d-11e6-8c01-16ca42f7e1ef.png">

-_Project Hubs help consolidate all the pertenent high-level project details in one spot._
+_Project Hubs help consolidate all the pertinent high-level project details in one spot._

 ## Priorities
 No matter the tools, we aim to keep projects focused on goals, priorities, and removing barriers for the people doing the work and making decisions.
 We most often use [GitHub](https://github.com) to create user stories or other work that needs done as "Issues" to gather and communicate the scope of work that needs done in detail.
 We'll often use Zenhub to then provide estimates for the level of effort for those issues and to prioritize those same issues.